feninTolia/iteam-react-test-task__fenin/README.md

 ## Project Architecture

-The project is written according to the Feature sliced design methodology
+The project is written according to the Feature sliced design methodology.

 Link to documentation - [feature sliced design](https://feature-sliced.design/docs/get-started/tutorial)